 Junipers generally enjoy full sun and good drainage.
 They will grow in a variety of soils but really do not like wet feet (especially Shore Juniper).
-During 'droughty' periods in our typical N.C. summers, they withstand the heat and dryness much better than most ornamentals.
+During 'droughty' periods in our typical North Carolina summers, they withstand the heat and dryness much better than most ornamentals.

 Junipers do not tolerate severe pruning.
 This makes it necessary to determine the growth pattern of a particular juniper before planting.
 The juniper can be 'tip-pruned' and 'thinned' but not cut back to large limbs and expected to rejuvenate itself.

 Insect pests would include bagworms, spider mites, leaf miner and aphids, all of which can be controlled with the appropriate pesticide.
 The following is a partial list of junipers which grow well in North Carolina.

 |J. chinensis||Chinese Juniper||Grows very large and is hardy throughout North Carolina.
 Typically, an erect, conical narrow tree form.|